gauravcodepro/gauravcodepro/README.md

 * ▶️ Static documentation generation using the Markdown, ReadTheDocs, and MKdocs.
 * ▶️ Static markdown deployment using Jekyll and Ruby versioning using Github docs.
 * ▶️ Templating engine jinja and jinja2, jq and yq.
-* ▶️  I'm learning Julia, API Development for graphs and i dont code in C/C++ anymore and sometimes still do and read.
+* ▶️  I'm learning Julia, API Development for graphs.
 * 🤝  I'm open to collaborating on Bioinformatics, Deep Learning, Large Language Models, Generative AI, and DevOPs

 ### Contact details